SIOCODE-Open/perfect-micro-services/README.md

 # Disclaimer

 This article revolves around _technical concepts_, and the possibility of _boilerplate code generation_.
-After initial reviews, we are fully aware, that the micro-service architecture has _organizational and political reasons_ as well.
-This article **does not intend to address these reasons**, and focuses solely on the _technical aspects_ of micro-services.
+After initial reviews, we are fully aware, that the microservice architecture has _organizational and political reasons_ as well.
+This article **does not intend to address these reasons**, and focuses solely on the _technical aspects_ of microservices.
 Thank you for your understanding.

 # Introduction

-The micro-service architecture is a common way to design and implement modern software systems.
-The main idea of micro-services is to not only split up the system into _modules_, but rather into _completely independent processes_, that are communicating with each other _over the network_.
+The microservice architecture is a common way to design and implement modern software systems.
+The main idea of microservices is to not only split up the system into _modules_, but rather into _completely independent processes_, that are communicating with each other _over the network_.
 It is being used to power many of the most popular web services, such as Netflix, but it does have its own challenges.

-In this article, I am going to present a way to create applications, that utilize the micro-service architecture.
-Not only that, but the specific focus of this article is to create **the best micro-service architecture possible**, hence the title of the article.
+In this article, I am going to present a way to create applications, that utilize the microservice architecture.
+Not only that, but the specific focus of this article is to create **the best microservice architecture possible**, hence the title of the article.

-Before diving deep into the technical details, let me first define what I mean when I say _"perfect micro-services"_.
+Before diving deep into the technical details, let me first define what I mean when I say _"perfect microservices"_.

-# What makes micro-services perfect?
+# What makes microservices perfect?

-As I've previously mentioned, the micro-service architecture comes with its own set of challenges.
+As I've previously mentioned, the microservice architecture comes with its own set of challenges.
 One thing we have to keep in mind is that software does _not only consist of code_.
 You may find different definitions of what "software" is, but in my mind software is the sum of _code_, _documentation_, _tests_, _configuration_ and _deployment_.
-To make our micro-service architecture perfect, we have to address _all of these pieces of the software_.
+To make our microservice architecture perfect, we have to address _all of these pieces of the software_.

-* **Code** - We are going to create micro-services using _Node.JS_, and _TypeScript_.
+* **Code** - We are going to create microservices using _Node.JS_, and _TypeScript_.
 More about this part of the stack later.
-* **Documentation** - We are going to use a combination of _OpenAPI_ and _Markdown_ to create documentation for our micro-services.
+* **Documentation** - We are going to use a combination of _OpenAPI_ and _Markdown_ to create documentation for our microservices.
-* **Tests** - We are going to use the good old _mocha + chai_ combination to write tests for our micro-services.
+* **Tests** - We are going to use the good old _mocha + chai_ combination to write tests for our microservices.
 * **Configuration** - To parse the config, we will utilize _dotenv_, but we also need to make sure that all of our configuration options are _documented_.
-* **Deployment** - We are going to use _Docker_ to containerize our micro-services, so that they can be easily deployed, for example to _Kubernetes_.
+* **Deployment** - We are going to use _Docker_ to containerize our microservices, so that they can be easily deployed, for example to _Kubernetes_.

 To make everything aligned, and achieve _harmony_ between these components, we are also going to add some _secret sauce_ to our project: a **code generator**.
-We are going to use [**ProJor**](https://siocode.hu/products/pro-jor) to generate as much as the code as possible, so that we can guarantee _single-source-of-truth_, and make sure, that the micro-service nature of our application does _not actually introduce any unnecessary overhead_.
+We are going to use [**ProJor**](https://projor.io) to generate as much as the code as possible, so that we can guarantee _single-source-of-truth_, and make sure, that the microservice nature of our application does _not actually introduce any unnecessary overhead_.

 ## More about the stack

 Before diving deep into the coding, let me first elaborate on the tech stack, specifically the _code_ and _tests_ part.

-In this article, we are creating **HTTP micro-services**; you might also consider **gRPC**, **WebSocket**, **GraphQL** or other protocols, but for the sake of simplicity, we are going to stick with HTTP.
-We are going to use the _Express_ framework to create our micro-services, and we are going to use _TypeScript_ to write our code.
+In this article, we are creating **HTTP microservices**; you might also consider **gRPC**, **WebSocket**, **GraphQL** or other protocols, but for the sake of simplicity, we are going to stick with HTTP.
+We are going to use the _Express_ framework to create our microservices, and we are going to use _TypeScript_ to write our code.

 We are also going to use the `esbuild` module bundler.
 A module bundler takes our _JS / TS code_, and spits out a _single merged JS file_, that can be run by Node.JS, without any further dependencies.
 I like `esbuild`, because it's easy to set up, and it is **lightning fast**.

 The way I like laying out larger projects is to use the _monorepo pattern_, where each component we create is a _separate package_, residing in the same _git repository_.
 This allows common _dependency management_, and easier _full-stack development_.
 We'll use _npm_ to manage our packages.

-In our monorepo, for each micro-service we want to create a few different packages:
+In our monorepo, for each microservice we want to create a few different packages:

-* We'll have the _service package_ itself, which contains the actual micro-service implementation code.
+* We'll have the _service package_ itself, which contains the actual microservice implementation code.
-* We'll have the _service client package_, which contains code to _call_ the micro-service.
+* We'll have the _service client package_, which contains code to _call_ the microservice.
-* We'll have the _service test package_, which contains the tests for the micro-service.
+* We'll have the _service test package_, which contains the tests for the microservice.
 The test package will depend on the client package, so that writing tests is easier, supported by the IDE, and it is type-safe.

 Alright, enough about talking about stuff, let's get to the coding part!